Frequently Asked Questions

 Under the GeoBlue Voyager Essential plan, benefits are not available for any services received on or within 6 months after the Eligibility Date of an Insured Person, if those services are related to a Pre-existing Condition as defined in the Definitions section of the Plan Description.
 This exclusion does not apply to a Newborn that is enrolled within 31 days of birth or a newly adopted child that is enrolled within 31 days from either the date of placement of the child in the home, or the date of the final decree of adoption.

-The pre-existing conditions exclusion under GeoBlue Voyager Essential does not apply to the Medical Evacuation benefit, Repatriation of Remains benefit, or the Bedside Visit benefit.
+The pre-existing conditions exclusion under GeoBlue Voyager Essential does not apply to the Emergency Medical Transportation benefit, Repatriation Of Mortal Remains benefit, or the Emergency Family Travel Arrangements benefit.
 GeoBlue Voyager Essential does not require that insureds have primary insurance at the time of enrollment.

 - How do I read the fine print?

 - Will GeoBlue Voyager cover me inside the U.S.?

 No. The GeoBlue Voyager plans are designed to cover a member anywhere outside the U.S.